kazzcade/salesforce-js-client/CONTRIBUTING.md

 There are several ways how you can ask your question:

-* You can create a question on [StackOverflow](https://stackoverflow.com/questions/tagged/log4js2) where the questions should be tagged with tag `log4js2`.
+* You can create a question on [StackOverflow](https://stackoverflow.com/questions/tagged/kazz-sf-client) where the questions should be tagged with tag `kazz-sf-client`.
-* You can create issue on [github](https://github.com/log4js2/log4js2-core/issues)
+* You can create issue on [github](https://github.com/kazzcade/salesforce-client/issues)

 ## <a name="issue"></a> Found a Bug?

-If you find a bug in the source code, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository](https://github.com/log4js2/log4js2-core), or you can [submit a Pull Request](#submit-pr) with a fix.
+If you find a bug in the source code, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository](https://github.com/kazzcade/salesforce-client), or you can [submit a Pull Request](#submit-pr) with a fix.

 ## <a name="feature"></a> Missing a Feature?